 Even with all of that, it pales in comparison to what my ancestors and cultural intellectuals endured in the not-so-distant- past.
 Thankfully, race matters didn’t consume my life experiences.
 Most of my experiences have been overwhelmingly positive.
 Racism only occurred enough times in my life to acknowledge its crude existence.
 That’s what allows me to stand tall every time someone attempts to degrade me.
 Throughout my journey, you’ll discover that I had to learn to accept my blackness as society constantly barraged me with conflicting messages.

 Insolence is a fragile person’s attempt to fortify power.
 They are usually weak or fearful and justify their existence on their ability to bring others down to their level.
 As history has noted before, it will take help from a group of courageous whites to stem this crimson tide of hate.
-There’s a silent majority, but I’m confident with the likes of my fellow EMU alumni leading the online and offline discussion, the majority will eventually speak loud enough to suppress the rancor of an angry white minority who feel this nation is slipping from their grasps.
+There’s a silent majority, but I’m confident with the likes of my fellow EMU alumni leading the online and offline discussion, the majority will eventually speak loud enough to suppress the rancor of the angry white minority.

 Whatever the next phase of our movement will be, it cannot be exclusive to one race or another.
 As a black man married to a white woman with three biracial children, the direction of this nation continues to worry me as our society continues to rally with such vitriolic rhetoric towards one another during every act perceived as a racial threat.
 I would love nothing more than to see a post-racial America in my lifetime.
 Even though we’ve come so far, we have such a long way to go.
 Martin Luther King, Jr. once stated, “We must learn to live together as brothers or perish together as fools.”
 I’m always open to discussion without the hypersensitive caveats that usually derail race-related inquiries before they can even begin.
 I have my mind open and hand extended; what say you?